lucasaugustus/polyhedra/README.md

 * The rhombic enneacontahedron
 * The noperthedron
 * The Bilinski dodecahedron
-* The class 1 geodesic and Goldberg polyhedra with icosahedral, octahedral, and tetrahedral symmetry
+* The class 1 geodesic and Goldberg polyhedra

 # Credits